-Your main concern when choosing the best option should be, in my opinion, to optimise your time.
+Your main concern when choosing should be, in my opinion, to optimise your time.
 The more time you have to explore the fascinating streets of Pompeii, the deeper and more memorable your exploration would be.

 You can easily spend hours just sitting at a street corner and observing other tourists passing by while imagining what city life in the 1st century AD would have been like.
 Or finding a quiet spot in one of the mansions’ backyards and exploring clues of the path the lava took through the building.